dzacarias/sweatkit/README.md

 # sweatkit [![Build Status](https://travis-ci.org/dzacarias/sweatkit.svg?branch=master)](https://travis-ci.org/dzacarias/sweatkit)

-sweatkit is a Clojure(Script) library to work with sports activities data.
+sweatkit is a Clojure library to work with sports activities data.

 **This is alpha software.
 The API and code structure are subject to change.**